redwoodjs/redwoodjs-com-archive/docs/services.md

 #### Enable Prisma Preview Feature

-Being able to use transactions with the above syntax is experiemental for Prisma, so you need to enable it as a preview feature.
+Being able to use transactions with the above syntax is experimental for Prisma as of v2.29.0, so you need to enable it as a preview feature.
 In your `api/db/schema.prisma` file:

 ```text{4}
 generator client {